Learning Management System

 - Identify the different suites of KSOL (K-State Online)

 - Create a course

-Learning Management System is a web application used to create an effective online learning tool for instructors to use to teach/disseminate information periodically to learners.
+A Learning Management System (LMS) is a web application used to create an effective online learning tool for instructors to use to teach/disseminate information periodically to learners.
 At Kansas State University, K-State Online is the Learning Management System used to house course content by faculty to teach, interact with students, track student progress, grade assignments, and upload documents for student download.
 Instructors can use K-State Online to teach a single course or several that constitute as part of a degree program.
 K-State Online Tools page is for instructors to control their courses; all important tools are located on this page and broken down according to Course Settings, Assessment, Files and Content, Communication, and Users subheadings.

 Course Settings – includes Basic Details, installed Components, Design Theme, Homepage image, instructor settings, and Statistics.
 This allows the instructor to add, or remove tools, add images, choose different design themes and change the look and feel of their course at any point.

 Assessment – stores all assignments (manual, online, scantron, timed, fileshare, group) along with assignment properties (instructions, points and other properties) and availability of the assignments (dates and time).

 Gradebook - stores student’s grades from all assessment (quiz, exam, essays etc).
 Questions - stores all questions used in the course for assessment purpose, commonly known as the Question Bank and can be shared with other faculty.
 Attendance – assesses student attendance in a class/course (this can be converted to as assignment for grades in the gradebook).